sunghj1118/algorithm/LEET/problem_bank/readme.md

 - `872.
 Leaf-Similar Trees`
 - `2385.
 Amount of Time for Binary Tree to Be Infected`
 - `1026.
 Maximum Difference Between Node and Ancestor`
+- *`1457.
+Pseudo-Palindromic Paths in a Binary Tree`

 ## Array
 - `1480.
 Running Sum of 1d Array`